ororker/cmis-e360/cmis-design.md

 ## Error Handling

-When an error is received while processing a row within STT_ECHO_QUEUE then an attempt will be made to recover, e.g. to fix missing reference data, however if that is not possible then the STT_ECHO_QUEUE.STATUS value for that row will be set to `FAILED` and a description of the error added to the STT_ECHO_QUEUE.ERROR column.
+When handling errors the first step is to determine whether the process can recover from the error.
+The errors that are recoverable are those relating to [Missing reference data](#Missing reference data) and conflicting event schedules which is described in the section [Refresh Room & Day Data](Refresh Room & Day Data).

+Where an error occurs that is not recoverable then it will be handled as described in [Other Errors](Other Errors).

 A UI will be created to allow administrators to view the messages that have failed and allow them to retry 1 or more messages.
-When the user submits a retry request via the UI then a new row(s) will be inserted into STT_ECHO_QUEUE and these will be processed when a subsequent CRON job runs.
+When the user submits a retry request via the UI then a new row(s) will be inserted into STT_ECHO_NOTIFICATION and STT_ECHO_ROOM_DAY.
+These rows will be processed when a subsequent CRON job runs and will result in the Room & Day data being refreshed.

 ### Missing reference data